How to care for orchids – an expert guide to getting the most out of these beautiful flowers

 Orchids thrive in specially formulated bark compost and will need repotting every 4-5 years, or sooner if the bark has begun to deteriorate or your plant is showing signs of being pot-bound.

 You don't necessarily have to transfer your orchid to a larger pot.
 They will return to the same pot quite happily after a change of compost.
-Remove the old compost, check for root damage, and pull off any dead roots, which will come away easily.
+To repot an orchid, remove the old compost, check for root damage, and pull off any dead roots that will come away easily.

 Hold the plant in place inside the pot with the base roughly where it will eventually rest, and begin to pack bark compost around the roots, tapping the pot firmly as you do so to shake the compost down amongst the roots.